Sideko-Inc/sdk-reference/example-python-sdk/README.md

 # Sideko Generated SDK Swagger Petstore - OpenAPI 3.0 Python SDK
-The purpose of this project is to view Sideko generated python code as a reference to understand how it might look for your APIs.
+The purpose of this project is to view Sideko generated code as a reference to understand how it might look for your APIs.

 ## Overview
 This is a sample Pet Store Server based on the OpenAPI 3.0 specification.
 You can find out more about